TREASURIES-Long-term yields slide ahead of Fed Chair Powell's remarks

 By Matt Tracy

-May 3 (Reuters) - Long-term Treasury yields drifted lower on Wednesday at the same time as yields on shorter-dated bills ticked up, as the market positions itself for remarks later on Wednesday from Federal Reserve Chair Jerome Powell.
+May 3 (Reuters) - Long-term Treasury yields drifted lower on Wednesday while yields on shorter-dated bills ticked up, as the market awaited remarks later on Wednesday from Federal Reserve Chair Jerome Powell.

 The yield on 10-year Treasury bonds US10YT=RR fell 4.6 basis points from Tuesday's close to 3.393%, their lowest since April 7.

-The demand for longer-dated paper on Wednesday comes as the yield on two-month bills US2MT=RR jumped 30 bps to 5.257% on rising concerns that the government could hit its debt limit by June 1.
+Demand for longer-dated paper grew as the yield on two-month bills US2MT=RR jumped 30 bps to 5.257% on rising concerns that the government could hit its debt limit by June 1.

-The market is positioning itself ahead of expected remarks from Powell at the conclusion of this month's FOMC meeting.

-Investors anticipate Powell will signal an eventual softening of monetary policy after over a year of rate hikes, in light of the failure last weekend of First Republic Bank FRC.N and this week's selloff in shares of other regional banks.
+After the U.S. central bank ends its Federal Open Market Committee meeting on Wednesday, Powell is expected to signal an eventual softening of monetary policy after more than a year of interest rate hikes to fight inflation.
+This follows the failure of First Republic Bank FRC.N in March and this week's sell-off in shares of other regional banks.

 "I think the market was really pricing in some strong accommodation from the Fed in the second half of the year," said Blair Shwedo, head of investment grade trading at U.S. Bank.

+Private payrolls rose 296,000 in April, higher than expected, according to data published Wednesday by ADP Research Institute.
+Data from ISM showed the services sector expanded in April for the fourth straight month.

-Data on Tuesday showed new job openings in March dropped to their lowest level since May 2021, while Monday data showed slightly stronger-than-expected purchasing in the manufacturing sector.
+On Tuesday, data showed new job openings in March dropped to their lowest level since May 2021, a day after news of slightly stronger-than-expected purchasing in the manufacturing sector.

+"When we're looking at data that we've seen so far for April, that's been a bit more mixed," said Andrzej Skiba, head of BlueBay U.S. Fixed Income at RBC Global Asset Management.

+"So from the Fed's perspective, it very much would underline the need for a pause after this."

 The yield curve between two-year Treasury notes and 10-year bonds US2US10=TWEB, a reliable indicator of expectations for the economy, was last inverted negative 55.7 bps.